-BY MRS. CLARA J. HALE We stood beside the clear waters of a mur muring stream.
+We stood beside the clear waters of a mur muring stream.
 The open sky was above us, the broad, green fields around.
 Hundreds were gathered about the water's edge, and upon the low, rustic bridge which the simple villagers had erected above it.
 It was a glorious day in autumn -a New England Autumn-when all nature looks double beautiful.
 A stillness was upon everything around.
-Not a breath young girl came forth among that wait ing multitude.
+Not a breath disturbed the deep repose.
+Presently a young girl came forth among that wait ing multitude.
 There she stood in almost angelic purity, beside the man of God who was to perform the ceremony of baptism.
 Dora Nelson had been my friend for years; together we had shared our childish sports-together were merging into womanhood.
-Beautiful she ever was, if purity of soul and sweetness of expression constitute beauty; but never had she eemed half so lovely, even to me, as as this movement.
-I watched her as preparations were making for the ceremony; she seemed almost too pure to be the centre bushels of meal to a wagon load of turnips, peace with God!
-Should God see pro- of that gazing crowd.
-Instinctively I adding one quart of salt to each boiler per now to take you away, are you ready turned away, fearing my looks was profaination.
-Soon the voice of prayer arose lant and sedate gentlemen found themremained in the patch all the winter unselves in the vicinity of a mill-pond, on touched, and there was turnip greens excuse me.
+Beautiful she ever was, if purity of soul and sweetness of expression constitute beauty; but never had she semed half so lovely, even to me, as at this movement.
+I watched her as preparations were making for the ceremony; she seemed almost too pure to be the centre of that gazing crowd.
+Instinctively I turned away, fearing my looks was profaination.
+Soon the voice of prayer arose lant and sedate gentlemen found them- remained in the patch all the winter uning him, "I am in agony!
+Please to have spoken, touchingly and feelingly. selves in the vicinity of a mill-pond, on touched, and there was turnip greens excuse me.
 Oh, my head!
-I He finished; and taking the hand of the enough to furnish the entire neighborhood cannot talk to you now.
-Please to call young girl within his own, together they decended into the waters.
+I He finished; and taking the hand of the decended into the waters.

 A beautiful sight was that young maiden, thus coming out from the world and giving herself to God.
 The very act seemed full of love, and purity, and holiness.
-The spectators almost held their breath in the very intensity of their gazing, Then was heard aloud the voice of the preacher, as he pronounced distinctly Dora Nelson, I baptize thee in the name of the Father, and of the Son, and of the there was his neighbor still upon a bed of Holy Ghost.
+The spectators almost held their breath in the very intensity of their gazing, Then was heard aloud the voice of the preacher, as he pronounced distinctly.
+Dora Nelson, I baptize thee in the name of the Father, and of the Son, and of the Holy Ghost.
 Amen.'
 One sound upon the waters, and all was over.
 Then her sweet low voice broke forth in song.
 Others joined her, 'till all hearts seemed borne aloft on music's wings, even to the very gates of Heaven.
-I looked upward, almost expecting to see the heaven open, and the Spirit of the Dove descending to dwell upon that young cheek.
-He was about to rise up and go | Christian.
-Forgive the thought if it was away, but the wife of the sick man ex- irreverent; I could not help it.
+I looked upward, almost expecting to see the heaven open, and the Spirit of the Dove descending to dwell upon that young Christian.
+Forgive the thought if it was irreverent; I could not help it.
 Never had anything in my past life appeared to me so purely solemn.
 It seemed, for the time, as though Christ was in our very midst-as though the age of miracles had When the young girl came forth from the waters she was joyfully received by her friends upon the shore.
-The same his bedside, and that his pastor had been calm, holy expression sat upon her features, only more calm, more holy still.
+The same calm, holy expression sat upon her features, only more calm, more holy still.
 A benediction was pronounced, and the people dispersed; but never while life remains, will the rememberance of that scene pass from my mind.
-It is graven there. as one of the sweetest, loveliest, pictures upon which my eye has ever rested.
+It is graven there, as one of the sweetest, loveliest, pictures upon which my eye has ever rested.
 I know not of Dora now.
 Time and distance have separated us, probably forever.
 But many a time comes her pure young face vividly before me.
-Again hear her voice, again see her buried with Christ in baptism.
+Again I hear her voice, again see her buried with Christ in baptism.
 God grant that her early vows may have been kept pure in her heart from that time until now; and that thus they my be hereafter kept, till she meets her God in Heaven.
 Mail Arrangements.